bvetsa/AgentForge/SPEC.md

 Phase 2 implemented a read-only project inspection tool system.
 The runner can now gather deterministic project context for agents from controlled filesystem tools before calling the mock LLM client.

+Phase 3 implemented patch proposal artifacts.
+Patch-producing agents can now emit deterministic, reviewable diff files and a run-level patch manifest.

 The current scope is still intentionally limited.
-AgentForge does not modify source files, generate patches, execute tests as an agent tool, integrate real LLM APIs, provide a dashboard, or let agents dynamically decide which tools to call.
+AgentForge does not apply patches, modify source files, execute tests as an agent tool, integrate real LLM APIs, provide a dashboard, or let agents dynamically decide which tools to call.
+File modification is intentionally deferred to Phase 4 so humans remain in control.

 ## User Story